ulmekenkozybaeva/AddToDb-Bot/README.md

 # AddToDb-Bot
-The bot, which will get your information and add them to the database and private channel.
+The telegram bot, which will get your information and add them to the database and private channel.